Floydlang/floyd/Docs/Floyd script reference.md

 # FUNCTIONS

-Functions in Floyd are by default pure, or referential transparent.
-This means they can only read their input arguments and constants, never read or modify anything else that can change.
-It's not possible to call a function that returns different values at different times, like get_time().
+Functions in Floyd are by default *pure*, or *referential transparent*.
+This means they can only read their input arguments and constants, never read or modify anything - not global variables, not by calling another, unpure function.
+It's not possible to call a function with a set of arguments and later call it with the same argument and get a different result.
+A function like get_time() is unpure.

-While a function executes, it percieves the outside world to stand still.
+While a function executes, it perceives the outside world to stand still.

 Functions always return exactly one value.
 Use a struct to return more values.